goodpink/goodpink.github.io/profile.md

 permalink: /profile/
 ---

-**Ryo Yonetani** received his MS and PhD degrees in Informatics from Kyoto University in 2011 and 2013.
-He is currently a research associate at the Institute of Industrial Science, the University of Tokyo and a visiting scholar at the CMU Robotics Institute.
-His research interests include computer vision (first-person vision and activity recognition) and computer-human interaction.
+I am currently a research associate at the Institute of Industrial Science, the University of Tokyo.
+My research interests include computer vision (first-person vision and activity recognition) and human computer interaction.

 ## Education
 - Ph.D. in Informatics @ Kyoto University, 2013